slambert-git/DeepSnakeUSA/README.md

 # DeepSnakeUSA
 Using computer vision to identify venomous snakes from the U.S.A.

-The app is currently deployed through AWS Elastic Beanstalk for demo purposes:

 # DISCLAIMER
 Do not rely on this repo to identify venomous snakes in the real world!
 It is not accurate enough for real-world application (95% validation accuracy is "good" but not good enough for this purpose)!
 Do not handle snakes that you cannot identify!